cloudmesh-community/book/chapters/cloud/packer.md

 # Packer :hand: :o:

 Packer is an open source tool for creating identical machine images for multiple platforms from a single source configuration.
-Packer is lightweight, runs on every major operating system, and is highly performant, creating machine images for multiple platforms in parallel.
+Packer runs on every major operating system, and creates machine images for multiple platforms in parallel form configuration specufications.

 Some key concepts are located at